What’s New With vCloud Availability 4.0-SLA Profiles

 What’s New With vCloud Availability 4.0-Traffic Monitoring

-How Traffic Monitoring Collection Works?
+How Does Traffic Monitoring Collection Work?

-1: vCAV Replication Manager Service collects the traffic information for all replications to and from cloud sites and to and from on premises sites.
+1: vCAV Replication Manager Service collects the traffic information for all replications to and from cloud sites and to and from on-premises sites.
 The traffic information is aggregated by organization.

 Create vCAV Replication Policies via API